XianhaiC/whim/README.md

 1. Clone this repo
 2. Run npm i inside the repo to install module dependancies
 3. Modify package.json to run the server on the desired port
-4. Update API_ROOT and API_WS_ROOT in src/constants/index.js to match the backend enpoint
+4. Update API_ROOT and API_WS_ROOT in src/constants/index.js to match your backend server enpoint

 ### Setting up backend

 0. Install ruby, Rails, and postgreSQL
-1. Clone the backend API repo [here]()
+1. Clone the backend API repo [here](https://github.com/XianhaiC/whim-backend)
 2. Fill out config/application.yml with details for postgreSQL and ActionMailer
 3. Inside the repo, run bundle install

-What things you need to install the software and how to install them

 ## TODO list